Probate NSW Guide

 To ensure that you administer the Estate correctly and in compliance with the law, you need to speak to a specialist lawyer in this area.
 Our expert Wills and Estates lawyers, can answer your questions on the processes involved, in obtaining Probate and Administration of the Estate, and because of their extensive practice in this area, they can give you a realistic idea of how long Probate and Administration of the Estate will take.

-Process of Probate includes applying to the Supreme Court of New South Wales for the Will of the deceased to be declared a valid legal document, allowing the assets in the deceased Estate to be gathered in by the Executor, liabilities paid and the deceased Estate distributed to the beneficiaries named in the Will of the deceased.
+- Applying to the Supreme Court of New South Wales for the Will of the deceased to be declared a valid legal document

 There are a number, of important documents that need to be prepared for a Probate application, as well as vital steps that need to be taken.